3C4D/dataset_generation/EXAMPLE/explanation.md

 lines and columns quantity before the symmetry parameter because only square table can be symmetric.

+If the symmetry parameter is set to `true`, the values below the diagonal will be put to `X`, because they are redundants.

 We fill lines top values, the lines entry, here c1, c2, c3, c4, but we will represent them as the numerical values 1, 2, 3 and 4, so :